16 Best Lens for Event Photography: (2023 Guide & Reviews)

 But overall, this lens is a beast, considering its price is out of the box.

-If you’re a budget filmmaker or aspiring filmmaker, I still recommend this lens as something you should keep in your arsenal.
+Whether you’re a budget filmmaker or an aspiring filmmaker, I recommend keeping this lens in your arsenal.

 Nikon 35mm 1.8: (Best prime lens for event photography)